Low-THC Oil Prescriptions

 Where can I get low THC oil in Georgia?
 Are there any dispensaries?

-As of 2022, there are no dispensaries in Georgia.
-However, The Georgia Access to Medical Cannabis Commission is responsible for overseeing the growing, manufacturing, and dispensing of low THC oil in Georgia.
-The commission has not yet issued any retail licenses for dispensing low THC oil in Georgia.
+As of 2023, there are now a few dispensaries in Georgia.
+The Georgia Access to Medical Cannabis Commission is responsible for overseeing the growing, manufacturing, and dispensing of low THC oil in Georgia.
+The commission has issued retail licenses for dispensing low THC oil in Georgia.
+A list of dispensaries can be found on the Georgia Access to Medical Cannabis Commission website.

 My employer has a policy against marijuana use.
 Will low THC oil show up on a drug test?